 It is notable that the X1D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 60D does not offer wifi capability.
+In contrast, the 60D does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the 60D and the X1D have been discontinued, but can regularly be found used on eBay.
 The 60D was replaced by the Canon 70D, while the X1D was followed by the Hasselblad X1D II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Hasselblad websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 60D and the Hasselblad X1D?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.